formulation-support-for-bispecific-antibody-ind-filing

 5. Value Provided to Customers

-For the Fast-Track Biotech Leader, the value is reaching the BLA faster with a scientifically sound and commercially ready formulation.
-The claim is direct: "We help you reach BLA faster—with a formulation designed by science, guided by data, and built for regulatory success."
+For the Fast-Track Leader: We deliver speed and reliability.
+Our claim is straightforward: "We help you reach BLA faster: with a formulation designed by science, guided by data, and built for regulatory success."
+This means a data-driven formulation tailored to aggressive timelines.

-For the Mid-size Biotech, the value is access to reliable, data-driven expertise for specific challenges without political friction.
-The claim focuses on trust and results: "Let us solve one complex problem—using our modeling platform and formulation intelligence to deliver results you can trust."
+For the Mid-size Biotech: We offer targeted expertise for specific problems.
+We say: "Let us solve one complex problem: using our modeling platform and formulation intelligence to deliver results you can trust."
+This means providing reliable, data-driven solutions for overflow or niche challenges without disrupting existing partnerships.

-For the Pharma Tackling a New Modality, the value is data-backed insights that de-risk development and support internal decisions.
-The claim emphasizes tailored expertise: "We don't pitch templates—we guide your modality path with real data, real expertise, and tailored formulation design."
+For Pharma Tackling a New Modality: We guide with real data and tailored design.
+Our promise is: "We don't pitch templates: we guide your modality path with real data, real expertise, and tailored formulation design."
+This provides the specific insights needed to de-risk development in new areas.

 FAQ